data-88/brauteseth_website/src/content/projects/NorwegiansInAfrica.md

     src: '/project-6.jpg'
 ---

-# The Brauteseth Legacy: From Norwegian Settlers to South African Leadership

 ## 1882 Arrival in Marburg: Otto Johannes “O.J.”
 Brauteseth

 On **29 August 1882**, the Norwegian barque *Lapland* landed at the **Umzimkulu River**, carrying **34 families (229 people)** to Natal’s South Coast.
 These settlers founded **Marburg**, each granted 100 acres and drawn together by farming and faith.